The Silhouette

 and

-said that Lars had shot her.
+Lars had shot her.
 What are you thinking when you hear that?
 It was very surreal.

-I mean, I couldn't comprehend how could someone shoot somebody?
+I mean, I couldn't comprehend how could someone shoot somebody.

 It didn't even make any sense to me.
 In Arkansas, Jim and Ann Kelly learned the news from their son.